joansenent/week-02-class/README.md

 ### Excercises
 5.1.
 Create a hard coded list of numbers.
 Loop through them, displaying each one to the console

 5.2.
 Create a hard coded list of numbers.
-Display only the odd numbers to the console5.5.
+Display only the odd numbers to the console

 5.3.
 Create a hard coded list of numbers.
 Display the count of even and odd numbers